-In alignment with Washington State’s Office of Superintendent of Public Instruction (OSPI), the following details describe the foundational elements of Walla Walla’s Transitional Kindergarten Program.
+In alignment with the Washington State Office of Superintendent of Public Instruction (OSPI), the following details describe the foundational elements of Walla Walla Public School’s Transitional Kindergarten Program.

 - Classrooms are staffed by certificated teachers and paraeducators who provide a curriculum that offers a rich, varied set of experiences in learning environments that are developmentally appropriate and address the whole child.